karlo-babic/paradigms-py/5-Programming-Styles-in-Practice.md

 #    print(word, '-', freq)
 ```

-#### Exercise: Refactor to the Pipeline Style
+### Exercise: Refactor to the Pipeline Style
 Your task is to refactor the **Character Count** script from the **Cookbook style** into the Pipeline style.
-The goal is to eliminate all global variables and side effects.
+The goal is to eliminate all global variables and side effects, creating a chain of pure functions.

 **Instructions:**
 1. Start with your solution from the "Cookbook Style" exercise.
-2. Modify each of your procedures into a pure function:
+2. Transform each of your procedures into a pure function that takes an input and returns an output.
-    *   Instead of modifying a global variable, each function must `return` a new value.
-    *   Each function should take the data it needs as an argument, rather than reading it from a global variable.
-3. Your functions should be:
+3. Your six functions should have the following signatures:
-    *   `read_file(path_to_file)`: Reads the file and returns its content as a string.
+    *   `read_file(path_to_file) -> str`: Reads the file and returns its content.
-    *   `normalize(text)`: Takes a string, converts it to lowercase, and returns the result.
+    *   `normalize(text: str) -> str`: Takes a string and returns a new lowercase string.
-    *   `filter_chars(text)`: Takes a string and returns a new string containing only the alphabet characters.
+    *   `filter_chars(text: str) -> str`: Takes a string and returns a new string containing only the alphabet characters.
-    *   `count_frequencies(text)`: Takes the filtered text and returns a dictionary of character counts.
+    *   `count_frequencies(text: str) -> dict`: Takes the filtered text and returns a dictionary of character counts.
-    *   `sort(counts)`: Takes the dictionary and returns a list of `(char, count)` pairs sorted by count.
+    *   `sort(counts: dict) -> list`: Takes the dictionary and returns a list of `(char, count)` pairs sorted by count.
+    *   `print_results(sorted_data: list) -> None`: Takes the sorted list and prints the top 25 results.
+This is the only function that should have a side effect (printing).
 4. Rewrite the main part of your script to be a "pipeline" that calls these functions in sequence, passing the return value of one function as the argument to the next.

 <details>